 Chris Cornell said that the Beatles were a huge inspiration for him, especially during his teenage years.
 The lead singer also mentioned being a big fan of albums like Abbey Road, Rubber Soul and Sgt.
 Pepper.
 Also, he said that the White Album track “Everybody’s got something to hyde (except me and my monkey)”, could have perfectly been a Soundgarden composition In fact, Soundgarden covered the track, and they really make it sound like their own.
 Another thing about The Beatles that really inspired Chris Cornell was the plurality of their songwriting mechanisms.

-Other bands that influenced Soundgarden are Butthole Surfers, MC5, The Velvet Underground and The Stooges.
+Other bands that influenced Soundgarden are Butthole Surfers, MC5, The Velvet Underground, and The Stooges.

 Which bands were influenced by Soundgarden?

 Back in the late eighties, Soundgarden was one of the bands that promoted Grunge music in the first place.
 Kurt Cobain really looked up to them.
 He was a big fan of their music, as he wore Soundgarden t-shirts frequently and even can be heard on the documentary Montage of Heck singing their song Outshined.
 In Cobain‘s biography Heavier than Heaven (2001), Charles R. Cross also points to Soundgarden as one of the main motivations for Nirvana’s signing to a multinational record label.
+To expand more on this topic, visit Nirvana’s musical influences post.

 Guitarist Kirk Hammet has told how the main riff of Metallica’s classic song Enter Sandman was inspired by Soundgarden’s album Louder than Love.
 Metallica’s self-titled “Black Album” and Soundgarden’s Badmotorfinger, were both released in 1991 and became critically acclaimed works.
 These releases helped the heavy metal genre break into the “alternative” mainstream.